ABOUT 4-WHEEL STEER

 OFF-ROAD MODE AND TERRAIN MODE

+Some vehicles offer Off-Road Mode and Terrain Mode.
 At lower vehicle speeds, Off-Road Mode uses a different out-of-phase steering calibration than the default Automatic Mode, offering more maneuverability on rough terrain.

-Terrain Mode rear steering features similar operation as Off-Road Mode (rear tires turn out of phase with the front at lower vehicle speeds).
+Terrain Mode rear steering features similar operation as Off-Road Mode (rear wheels turn out of phase with the front at lower vehicle speeds).
 However, the ratio of front-to-rear steering angle is further increased in Terrain Mode, delivering even more responsive steering.

 CRABWALK